Aquarium Plant Weights That Actually Work: A Practical Buyer’s Guide

 Browse alternatives on Amazon →

-How long should I leave plant weights on new plants?
+How long should I leave plant weights on newly planted stems?

-What happens if my plant weights rust or corrode?
+What should I do if a plant weight starts to rust or corrode?

 About the Author